Support Page Content

 Fax: (414) 289-3411

 Special Conditions & Reminders

-- Applicants who attended foreign institutions and want the university to evaluate their documents are required to submit their official transcripts one month prior to application deadline.
-Those having their records evaluated by an outside agency must have their documents in by their individually-posted deadline dates.
+- Applicants who attended foreign institutions and want the university to evaluate their documents are required to submit their official transcripts one month prior to their degree program's application deadline.
+Those having their records evaluated by an outside agency must have their documents submitted by their degree program's individually-posted deadline dates.

-- Graduate students should contact the graduate department to determine whether the GRE or GMAT is require for their area of study.
+- Graduate students should contact the Department of their desired degree program to determine whether the GRE or GMAT is required for their area of study.